-MIHO MURAI, Esq. is a solo practitioner in Los Angeles, California where she represents families in education law (including special education, school discipline, bullying, retaliation for educational advocacy, discrimination, and Section 504 plans), regional center services, immigration law, adoptions, guardianship, juvenile justice system, and dependency law (children in foster care).
+MIHO MURAI, Esq. is a solo practitioner in Los Angeles, California where she represents families in education law (including special education, school discipline, bullying, retaliation for educational advocacy, discrimination, and Section 504 plans), regional center services, immigration law (naturalization, U visas, Special Immigrant Juvenile Status ("SIJS"), Violence Against Women Act ("VAWA"), and T visas), adoptions, guardianships, and dependency law (children in foster care).
 Her passion and commitment to these vulnerable youth derive from her experiences as a teacher and community activist.

 Miho received her Bachelor of Arts in Psychology with a Specialization in Chicana/o Studies from the University of California, Los Angeles.
 Upon graduating, she taught for four years as a bilingual elementary school teacher in South Central Los Angeles.
 In addition to her teaching responsibilities, she served on the Student Success Team, a committee designed to assess and recommend individual student modifications in the general education program.
 She also created and instructed, in Spanish, a school-wide parent class that provided reading and writing strategies to be implemented at home.
 After the passage of Proposition 227, and witnessing its negative effects on her students, she decided to pursue her life-long dream of attending law school.

 Miho graduated from the University of California, Hastings College of Law, with a Concentration in Public Interest Law in 2004.
 While in law school, she had the honor of externing for the late Honorable Robert M. Takasugi, United States District Court, Central District.
 She also worked at numerous non-profit organizations, including Legal Services for Children, National Center for Youth Law, Asian Law Caucus, and

-Miho has been a member of the California State Bar for almost fifteen years.
+Miho has been a member of the California State Bar for almost seventeen years.
 She has significant litigation experience as a former Deputy Trial Counsel for the Office of the Chief Trial Counsel of the State Bar of California (prosecuting attorneys for misconduct), as a staff attorney for Sacramento Child Advocates (representing children in the foster care system), and as a staff attorney for Public Counsel Law Center (representing students in special education, school discipline, and other education related issues).